 With respect to which styles and fashions are the best fit for a shorter guy, here are some comments:

 - Elephant pant – loose on the thigh and all the way down.

-Being shown on the runways for Spring 2017, this style has never been popular, as it is very difficult to wear for a person of any height.
-If you are going to wear it, make sure you buy it in a fabric that drapes a lot, making it a softer look.
+While shown on the runway for Spring 2017, this style has never been popular, as it is very difficult to wear for a person of any height.
+If you are going to wear it, make sure you buy it in a fabric that drapes a lot, making it a softer and more fluid.

 - Pleats – single, double or triple pleats it really doesn’t matter.
-Just keep in mind that the deeper the pleat, the longer the rise has to be which could make the “baggy bum” issue a big problem.
+Just keep in mind that the deeper the pleat, the longer the rise has to be.
+This could make the “baggy bum” issue a big problem, the front of your pant looking much too long.
 Reverse pleats make for a much cleaner look than regular pleats.
 A popular style trending in, is the carrot pleated pant, which is looser on top and narrower at the bottom.
 This is a great fashion look and very easy to wear regardless of one’s height.

 - Cuffs – If I had a dollar for every time someone said a shorter man should not wear cuffs because they make his legs look shorter, I’d be rich.
 Whether you roll your casual pants (rolled cuff), or have a 1½”–2” cuff (pressed cuff), is merely a fashion preference, and either one is great for a shorter guy.
 Cuffs do not make a guy look shorter!

 With regards to what is fashionable in pants, there are so many things to be aware of.
 Things like what is the current width of pant bottoms, and should the hem be angled or straight, will have to be addressed at another time.
 As this article is longer that I intended, I’ll end it here.
 If you have any questions about the fit of pants for shorter men, please contact me at firstname.lastname@example.org or by phone at 647 347 2583 or, drop by 2583 Yonge Street.
 I’d love to chat!